tlippincott/inventory-system/README.md

 ## 🚀 Current Status

-**Phase 1 Complete** - Project foundation is set up and ready for development.
+**Phase 3 Complete** - Backend APIs are ready for time tracking and invoicing.

 - ✅ Monorepo structure with workspaces
 - ✅ TypeScript configured for all packages